chartjs/chartjs-plugin-annotation/README.md

     type: 'line',

     // If true, display the the annotation, default is true
-    // A function that is called and can also be used:
+    // A callback can also be used:
     //   display(context) {
     //     // context: {chart, element}
     //     return true;